superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 One of Google's argument being the end of Reader is the need for them to focus on less services.
 Google+ is probably one of the few things that Google wants to keep.
 When you think about it, **Google+, like Facebook and Twitter are some kind of reader**.
 You <del>subscribe</del> follow people or even brands, and then get to publish to your stream.

 Now, I asked some Googlers why they would not allow (with the right UI, of course) people to follow RSS feeds in their Google+.
 The response was that Google already had an RSS reader: Google Reader.
 Well, not anymore.
 Maybe one day, RSS will come back to Google via Google+ ?

+> *Want to see ways we could make RSS simpler to use?
+Click the button below and see how we could ease subscriptions.*